yet-another-average-joe/KiCad-Arduino/Arduino_Pro_Mini_NanHe/README.md

 Arduino Pro Mini "NanHe" library for Kicad

 **Before donwloading and using these files, be sure your ProMini's are the same !
 The footprints, symbols and 3D models are for an Arduino I first got with "NanHe" on the back silkscreen.
-Pinouts can differ from one chinese ProMini to another.**
+PaoMini's come in many flavours, and pinouts can vary.**

 You will find all combinations for symbols, footprints and 3D models : A4 to A7 pins, and programming pins : broken out to the PCB or not.